Coenobita brevimanus

-Coenobita brevimanus is a species of terrestrial hermit crab belonging to the family Coenobitidae, which is composed of coastal living terrestrial hermit crabs.
-From there it belongs to the genus Coenobita, one of two genera split from the family, which contains sixteen species.
+Coenobita brevimanus is a species of terrestrial hermit crab belonging to the family Coenobitidae, which is composed of coastal-living terrestrial hermit crabs.
 The Latin origins of the species name, brevimanus, come from the adjective brevis ("small") and the noun manus ("hands").
 It is known as the Indos crab or Indonesian crab because it is primarily distributed throughout the Indo-Pacific.

 Description

-C. brevimanus is one of the larger species in the genus Coenobita.
+Coenobita brevimanus is one of the larger species in the genus Coenobita.
 The adults can grow up to .5 pounds (230 g).
 They can live 12–70 years and are known to grow to the size of a coconut.
 During the beginning of the crab's juvenile stage the middle of its carapace possesses a long reddish pigment area as does each side wall of the carapace.
 As the crab reaches one month old these areas develop into a brown stripe down the middle of the carapace and two brown bands on either side wall of the carapace.
 The rest of the carapace as well as the pereiopods slowly transition from a white color to a grayish color.
 Eventually, when they reach full adulthood, they are brownish red with violet shading on their limbs.
 The brown stripe and bands are still present in the adult crabs.
 They are darker than most other species of its genus.
 They have an abdominal lung and extremely reduced gills due to their terrestrial lifestyle.
 They also have a disproportionately large dark purple pincher and long black eye stalks which they can easily be identified by.
 There is also a pink variation of C. brevimanus in which their dominant pincher is pink instead of a dark purple.
 Compared to other species in their genus, they do not prefer large gastropod shells, and the armored variation of this crab, in which a tougher exoskeleton is present, specifically likes small shells that only cover their body past their third pair of walking legs.
 Although their availability and demand has risen in recent years, they are not commonly kept as pets due to their size, but they are the largest land hermit crab known to be in captivity.

 Distribution and habitat

-C. brevimanus is native to the east coast of Africa and south-west Pacific Ocean.
+Coenobita brevimanus is native to the east coast of Africa and south-west Pacific Ocean.
 It has also been reported in East Africa, the Philippines, Japan, China, and Taiwan.
-They usually reside inland and away from the coastline in moist environments such as rainforests because they do not like to get wet, but still require a high amount of humidity.
+They usually reside inland and away from the coastline in moist environments, such as rainforests, because they do not like to get wet, but still require a high amount of humidity.
 Generally, they require at least eighty percent humidity and enjoy temperatures between eighty and eighty-five degrees, which influences their distribution greatly towards tropical zones.
 The present record of this species suggests a continuous distribution from the east coast of Africa to the south-west Pacific Ocean.